 Where To Stay In Killarney

 Coolclogher House sleeps 14 people in its seven bedrooms and is the perfect place for a cozy family Christmas getaway.
 Set within a private walled estate, this is an old manor house with a lot of luxurious character.
 The house is close to Ross Castle and is 2 kilometers (1.2 miles) from the town.
-Note, the house can only be booked for a week at a time; no short breaks and no weekends.
+Note, that the house can only be booked for a week at a time; no short breaks and no weekends.
 But there’s so much to do around Killarney that you’ll easily need a week to experience it all.